sl2365/X-Launcher64/README.md

 This is not a rewrite, just a simple updated version as there was no 64bit version of the app.
 I made a small edit to the splash screen to denote the change.

-Compiled with AutoIT using a newer versionthan the original: v3.3.16.1 via ISN AutoIT Studio.
+Compiled with AutoIT using a newer version than the original: v3.3.16.1 via ISN AutoIT Studio.

 ![jpg X-Splash](graphics/x-splash.jpg)